AndronikosGl/JFectch/README.md

 To run jfetch, use `cd dist` and then `java -jar JFetch.jar`

 ## Common problems and solutions

-➊ JFetch relies on bash to fetch some information from your system.
+1) JFetch relies on bash to fetch some information from your system.
 If it gives off any type of error such as `/bin/bash not found`
-- You will need to copy the bash binary from its original place to /bin and re run the project or create a symbolic link
+- You will need to copy the bash binary from its original place to /bin and re run the project or create a symbolic link `ln -s /usr/local/bin/bash /bin/bash`
 - You will need to make sure bash is installed on your system

-➋ JFetch requires execution permission to run
+2) JFetch requires execution permission to run
 - You will have to use `chmod +x JFetch.jar` to give it permission to run

 ##